PandaUprising/SetSpawn/README.md

 # SetSpawn
-SetSpawn Plugin for Minecraft serevrs
+SetSpawn Plugin for Minecraft servers

 A Minecraft plugin for Bukkit/Spigot/Paper servers.